samwiseg1129/startup/README.md

 - hooks have been really interested to use as they allow for dynamic updates to static features.
 - state hook is to send changes and effect hook is to instigate them
 - stressed about finishing this class lol

+### Web service stuff
+- web services are hard.
+I am struggling but gonna update my readme with something (insert shrug emoji here)
+- for my implementation i will have to build something that plugs simon into my mongo db.
+To do
+1. make sure Simon is sending user data to mongodb
+2. Debug structure of web app
+3. Connect app to mongodb
+4. Make data from mongo show up on dashboard
+5. Questions: api router?
+Service help?
+Etc?
+6. Build web socket of sort